stjordanis/Identifying-New-Customers-Using-Machine-Learning-for-B2B-sales/README.md

 #### Highlights

 * Produces Machine Learning models to identify potential customers in a B2B-sales context
-* Adaptive PU Learning (AdaPULearning) performs 4.8 times better than a random baseline classifier to find new prospects in B2B sales
+* Adaptive PU Learning (AdaPULearning) performs up to 4.8 times better than a random baseline classifier to find new prospects in B2B sales
 * PU-learning Using an Adapted Classifier as proposed by: PATRIK NORLIN, VIKTOR PAULSRUD in their paper: "Identifying New Customers: Using Machine Learning A case study on B2B-sales in the Swedish IT-consulting sector
 * Link to paper which is also included in this repo: https://pdfs.semanticscholar.org/9813/21d9f06a51110d6585bce4dcc14f624acbc0.pdf